Back Off Scotland: Response

 After a petition amassing 4,800 signatures was delivered, the Edinburgh City Council debated the issues and delivered their response in February 2021.
 The council agreed that while they do not have the authority to implement the buffer zones themselves, they will back the movement and work with the Convention of Scottish Local Authorities in order to support the campaign on a national scale.

-Emma Ahlert noted that “The city council debate was also a reminder that this issue is not unanimously agreed upon.
-So, we must ramp up our efforts from here!”.

 Glasgow City Council wrote that they didn't believe they had the power to create buffer zones, and that this must be taken to the Scottish Government.
 Following the council's decision, a nationwide petition was launched via change.org to petition the Scottish Government to create new legislation.

 In the 2021 Scottish Parliament Elections, the Scottish National Party and Scottish Liberal Democrats included the introduction of 'Safe Zones' around abortion clinics in their election manifesto.